p-lleonart/website-from-scratch/src/modules/csrf-shield/README.md

 This module provides a CSRF protection system to secure your forms.

-## Models & migrations
-Go in `src/modules/csrf-shield`.

-Now edit the migrations and models in `migrations` if you need.

-Now you can register these migrations in `/src/app/migrations/index.ts` (cf. Database module).

-Then run the migrations: `pnpm run migrate add_csrf_token=up`.

 ## Protect an endpoint

 First, you need to create the routes (for this example, we'll create a create post endpoint).